-We buy meat online now more than ever, whether we’re shopping for the finest dry-aged steaks or the best bacon known to man.
-But fish is often overlooked as a protein you can shop for from the comfort of your own home.
+Buying food and groceries online is perhaps just as commonplace as going to the supermarket.
+We can buy meat online (including the best bacon known to man) as well as produce, and dry goods.
+But seafood is often overlooked as a protein you can shop for from the comfort of your own home.
 From lobster to salmon to oysters, though, it’s easy to buy your favorite seafood online — and sometimes the offerings are even fresher than what you’ll find at your local supermarket.
-These seven digital retailers will deliver some of the tastiest seafood in the country straight to your door.
+These nine digital retailers will deliver some of the tastiest seafood in the country straight to your door.

 You can also take a look at our guide to the best fish to eat to point you in the right direction.